ovotech/bit-node-tools/packages/schema-registry-api/README.md

 Have a bug?
 File an issue with a simple example that reproduces this so we can take a look & confirm.

 Want to make a change?
-Submit a PR, explain why it's useful, and make sure you've updated the docs (this file) and the tests (see [test/integration.spec.ts](test/integration.spec.ts)).
+Submit a PR, explain why it's useful, and make sure you've updated the docs (this file) and the tests (see [test folder](test)).

 ## Responsible Team